decred/dcrdocs/docs/advanced/secure-setup.md

 ![Network diagram](/img/secure-setup.png)

-* A laptop or desktop that will be running the dcrd node, referred to as `Computer A`.
+* A laptop or desktop that will be running the dcrd node, referred to as `Computer-A`.
 * A secure system that will be running the wallet, referred as `Wallet-B`.
   This guide will use a Raspberry Pi 4, however it could also be a laptop or desktop.
   This system should be connected to an external monitor and keyboard, and it